npillmayer/gotype/engine/dom/cssom/README.md

 ## Caveats

-Browsers are large and complex pieces of code, a fact that implies that we should seek out where to reduce complexity.
+Browsers are large and complex pieces of software, a fact that implies that we should seek out where to reduce complexity.
 There is not very much open source Go code around for supporting us in implementing a styling engine, except the great work of https://godoc.org/github.com/andybalholm/cascadia.
-Therefore we will have to compromise on many feature in order to complete this in a realistic time frame.
+Therefore we will have to compromise on many features in order to complete this in a realistic time frame.
 For a reminder of why that is, refer to https://www.youtube.com/watch?v=S68fcV09nGQ .